This time, the picture did tell the entire story.

 On a night when the Rangers had a dominant defensive effort with 18 shots on goal allowed, Lundqvist didn't look like he'd have to be the difference-maker, yet he was.

-Lundqvist posted a .922 save percentage and 2.15 goals-against average against Montreal, numbers made worse only because of his one off-night in which he allowed four goals on 19 shots in less than 30 minutes of action in Game 5, a 7-4 loss.
+Lundqvist posted a .922 save percentage and 2.15 goals-against average against Montreal, numbers made worse only because of his one off night when he allowed four goals on 19 shots in less than 30 minutes of action in Game 5, a 7-4 loss.

 2. Killing 'em off